MoonHighway/learning-react/chapter-08/color-organizer-redux/readme.md

 #### Installation
-Run this npm command to install dependencies.
+Run this npm command to install dependencies:
 ```
 $ npm install
 ```

 #### Build
-Run this npm command to build the JavaScript Bundle
+Run this npm command to build the JavaScript bundle:
 ```
 $ npm run build
 ```

 #### Run
-Run this npm command to build the JavaScript Bundle and open the browser to the app using the file api.
+Run this npm command to build the JavaScript bundle and open the browser to the app using the file api:
 ```
 $ npm start
 ```